-Where a person is discovered to be committing anti-social behaviour, a letter is usually delivered to them, or in the case of a young person the parent.
-This is a first warning to that person to cease the behaviour and informs you of the nature and consequences of that behaviour.
+Where a person is found to be committing anti-social behaviour, a warning letter is usually delivered to them.
+In the case of a young person the letter is given to the parent.
+This is a warning to that person to cease the behaviour and informs them of the nature and consequences of their behaviour.

 As part of the warning the perpetrator is asked to:

 - Refrain from behaving in an anti-social manner

 - Not to act in a way which may cause nuisance to the community

 - Consider the impact of their behaviour on members of the community, respect people, their property and public places

 It informs them that their conduct will continue to be monitored.

 The letter will usually be delivered by a member of the Community Safety Team or by an officer from the Neighbourhood Policing Team.